 How barriers can keep Olympians and spectators safe

-The recent Olympics Cycling Road Race started under a blue sky at Copacabana Beach – an idyllic setting by anyone’s imagination - but both men’s and women’s races became crash-marred events and the safety of the circuit’s set-up came up for some serious discussion.
+The 2016 Olympics Cycling Road Race started under a blue sky at Copacabana Beach – an idyllic setting by anyone’s imagination - but both men’s and women’s races became crash-marred events and the safety of the circuit’s set-up came up for some serious discussion.

 It reminded us only too well of how much needs to be planned and considered in advance to ensure safe, enjoyable and successful sporting events.

 Experienced suppliers of barriers for such events go through a rigorous process.
 They know that the deployment of barriers for field of play delineation (FOP) requires a multi-faceted approach - from the initial planning and client liaison through to event time installation.
 Operational efficiency, safety and optimal race lines need to be incorporated into any decision making.

 Barriers are straightforward products but the servicing of them is complex and requires a great deal of stakeholder and supplier negotiation and coordination to ensure that, during event time, if executed well, the barriers serve their purpose unnoticed, allowing the event to take centre stage.

 Continuous collaboration, exhaustive fact checking and meetings between suppliers and stakeholders will provide the bridge between multiple functions and ensure everyone is on the same page.